andburn-archive/praxis/README.md

 Exploratory Coding
 ========

-Coding practice and exploration all in one repo.
+Coding practice and exploration.
 A place to test things out.